What is a tax expenditure benchmark?

 - Second, the benchmark should incorporate structural elements of the tax system.
 Such elements could include longstanding or integral design features, such as the progressive income tax rate scale for individual taxpayers.

 To provide a clear structure for reporting tax expenditures, the benchmark is split into two major components reflecting Australia’s taxation arrangements.
-The 'income tax' benchmark determines the standard taxation arrangements applying to personal and business income, retirement savings, fringe benefits and capital gains.
+The 'income tax' benchmark determines the standard taxation arrangements applying to personal and business income, income saved for retirement, fringe benefits and capital gains.
 The 'commodity tax' benchmark determines the standard taxation arrangements that apply either directly or indirectly to specific commodities, namely tobacco, fuel, alcohol, motor vehicles and natural resources.

 The remainder of this chapter provides details on the key elements of the income and commodity tax benchmarks.
 The discussion focuses on the following elements of each benchmark: